brandonjackson/global-dialogues/analysis_output/GD4/research/GD4_key_findings_summary.md

 - **Rural paradox:** Rural residents MORE optimistic (41.6%) than urban (36.5%)
 - **Geographic leaders:** China (52.1%), Japan (50.0%), Brazil (48.3%)

-**Why This Matters:** AI optimism defies expectations—it's not young urban tech enthusiasts but middle-aged populations who see the most promise, possibly reflecting different baseline expectations or exposure to tech criticism.
+**Why This Matters:** These patterns completely upend demographic stereotypes.
+The age curve is inverted-U shaped with middle-aged adults (46-55) most optimistic—challenging assumptions about youth tech enthusiasm.
+The 15.5% gender gap represents one of the largest demographic divides in the survey.
+Most surprising: the **rural optimism paradox** where rural residents are MORE optimistic (41.6%) than urban (36.5%), possibly reflecting different baseline expectations or less exposure to tech criticism.
+This suggests optimism isn't driven by familiarity but by perceived opportunity.

 ### 7.2 Geographic Patterns of AI Companionship